Security Principles and Compliance Specifics Governing tiCrypt

 - The key encrypted with the destination's public key is deposited on the server.
 Notice that this mechanism always keeps the private key on the owner's side; only public keys are available to all other users.

-With tiCrypt , each file or drive gets encrypted with a unique AES-256 key.
+With tiCrypt, each file or drive gets encrypted with a unique AES-256 key.
 These keys get encrypted with the public keys of the users (and groups) accessing the file.
-With end-to-end encryption, the encryption is performed before moving the data onto the server, and the decryption takes place at the destination.
+End-to-end encryption is performed before the data is moved onto the server, and the decryption occurs at the destination.

 Public Key Cryptography